jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_templates.md

 2. Select the template.
 3. Click **Apply configuration to….**
 4. If you have made changes to the configuration then you will be prompted to save those changes to the template.
-5. For an alarm or scheduling configuration, Choose configurations to apply.
+5. For an alarm or scheduling configuration, [Choose configurations][enterprise_cfgmonitor_applyconfig_chooseconfigurations] to apply.
 6. Select the Spotlight connections to apply the configuration to.
 For more information, see [Select connections][enterprise_cfgmonitor_selectconnections].
 7. Preview changes to the configuration of the Spotlight connections.
 For more information, see [Preview changes][enterprise_cfgmonitor_applyconfig_preview].